swiftlang/swift-evolution/proposals/0387-cross-compilation-destinations.md

   # Add more libraries as arguments to `apt-get install`.
 ```

-Then to generate a new CC destinations, a generator executable delegates to Docker for downloading and installing
+Then to generate a new Swift SDK, a generator executable delegates to Docker for downloading and installing
 required tools and libraries, including the newly added ones.
-After a Docker image with destination environment is
+After a Docker image with Swift SDK environment is
-ready, the generator copies files from the image to a corresponding `.artifactbundle` destination tree.
+ready, the generator copies files from the image to a corresponding `.artifactbundle` Swift SDK tree.

 ## Security

-The proposed `--checksum` flag provides basic means of verifying destination bundle's validity.
+The proposed `--checksum` flag provides basic means of verifying Swift SDK bundle's validity.
 As a future direction,
-we'd like to consider sandboxing and codesigning toolchains running on macOS.
+we'd like to consider sandboxing and codesigning toolchains included in Swift SDKs running on macOS.

 ## Impact on Existing Packages